-Delta asked to change scope of Bombardier investigation
+Delta comes to Bombardier’s defence in Boeing dispute

-Documents show that Delta Air Lines Inc. jumped to Bombardier Inc.’s defence in June amid the ongoing anti-dumping investigation against the aircraft manufacturer by the U.S. Department of Commerce, asking the department to back off – at least with respect to smaller planes for which Delta is a major buyer.Report Typo/Error
+Delta Air Lines Inc. has jumped to Bombardier Inc.’s defence in an anti-dumping investigation against the aircraft manufacturer by the U.S. Department of Commerce, asking the government to back off and narrow the scope of its inquiry, documents show.

+Boeing Co. complained in April that Bombardier’s C Series planes are unfairly subsidized by the Canadian and Quebec government, triggering the U.S. investigation.
+Filings with the Commerce department show that Delta, which last year ordered 75 109-seat CS100 planes from Bombardier, believes the investigation should be limited only to larger planes.
+Boeing doesn’t actually manufacture planes of the smaller size the airline has ordered from Bombardier and therefore did not compete against the Canadian company, Delta said.Report Typo/Error

 Follow @joshokaneon Twitter: